trm313/shopify-firebase/README.md

 There are two types of Shopify apps:

-- Public - An app listed on their App Store, available to the general public.
+- _Public_ - An app listed on their App Store, available to the general public.
 Subscriptions, on-demand billing through Shopify
-- Private - An app not listed on their App Store, that you would provide to a single customer
+- _Private/Custom_ - An app not listed on their App Store, that you would provide to a single customer

-Shopify Integration Workflow
+**Shopify Integration Workflow**

 1. Create application through [Shopify Partner Program](https://www.shopify.com/partners)